 St Stephen’s is a church family meeting in the heart of Elton, Bury.

-Following on from producing our Mission Action Plan (MAP) we are going to spend the weeks in September up to Harvest thinking about what we are ‘doing’ in church and how we ‘Play our Part’ in ministering to each other and the wider community.
+Following on from producing our Mission Action Plan (MAP) we are spending the weeks leading up to Harvest thinking about what we are ‘doing’ in church and how we ‘Play our Part’ in ministering to each other and the wider community.

 Each Sunday will take a different theme as we explore what each part of the Sunday service is about and what it teaches us about ourselves and our response to God and other people.